-21 Random Questions with Iris Apfel
+21 Random Questions: Iris Apfel on Accessories and Her Sartorial Pet Peeve

 I don’t know that I ever had a middle name—as I grew up, I kept changing between middle names that I thought were glamorous.
 I didn’t like any of them, so I don’t have one now.
 Now, my maiden name, Barrel, is more or less my middle name, and I haven’t got room for another one.

 2. Which POTUS did you enjoy working with the most?
-(Editor’s note: Iris has designed White House interiors for nine different U.S. presidents.)
+(Editor’s note: Apfel has designed White House interiors for nine different U.S. presidents.)

 I didn’t work with any presidents.
 You don’t work with presidents—you work with the Fine Arts Commission.
 But I love the White House.
 I loved it all.

-Note: Editor’s note: At the end of this interview, Apfel gave me her home address and asked me to send her a hard copy of the final product.
-Her final words to me: “Print it big.”